 Until earlier this year, that answer was nothing short of a guessing game.
-Pete Vinegar, Isaac King and George Robinson were buried in unmarked graves in the middle of the night after a white man was found drowned in the Kansas River, and the exact location was thought to be long lost to history.
+Pete Vinegar, Isaac King and George Robertson were buried in unmarked graves in the middle of the night after a white man was found drowned in the Kansas River, and the exact location was thought to be long lost to history.

-But a chance find in the Lawrence City Clerk’s office in February turned up a chart of cemetery plots in Oak Hill’s Potter’s Field, and local historians quickly discovered Vinegar, King and Robinson’s names.
+But a chance find in the Lawrence City Clerk’s office in February turned up a chart of cemetery plots in Oak Hill’s Potter’s Field, and local historians quickly discovered Vinegar, King and Robertson’s names.
 One of those historians, Kerry Altenbernd, said he was able to narrow down within a matter of feet from the chart where the men were buried in an otherwise mostly empty-appearing field in the northeast corner of the cemetery.

 Now, the work to actually pinpoint the men’s gravesites is underway.

 Blair Schneider, an associate researcher and science outreach manager with the Kansas Geological Survey, was on site Monday for the first day of her research to assess the field.
 Schneider said she’s been discussing a survey of the field with Altenbernd and others for a few years, even before the chart was discovered — but due to scheduling conflicts, and then the COVID-19 pandemic, it took until now for her work to actually begin.

 “We were going to get all of the students from the (anthropology) club at KU to come out and do this as a project, and then COVID hit.
 This summer came up, and I could fit it in,” Schneider said.
 “It kind of stinks because I couldn’t work with the students like I wanted to, but I love that (Altenbernd) got some volunteers.
 I want this to be a community project.”